 - First arrange peanuts for the crunch layer on a tray layered with parchment paper and roast them at 180 °C for 10-12 min.
 You want deeply roasted peanuts.
 After roasting leave them to cool for a little bit then rub their skin off with your fingers.

 - While peanuts are roasting start preparing the nougat layer.
 Crush cashews in a blender.
 Work in smaller batches (3x50g) so that they don't transform into cashew butter.
 You want the consistency of flour.
 Transfer ground cashews into a larger bowl.

 - Add to the bowl vanilla powder and salt.
 Mix together.

 - Then add also peanut butter, vegan Dulce de Leche and vegan butter to the mixture.
 Mix well together.

 - Grease the bottom and sides of a square baking dish with a removable bottom (mine was 20×20 cm) and layer the bottom part with parchment paper.

-- Put it in the freezer while you work on caramel.
+- Put the baking dish with nougat in the freezer while you work on caramel.

 - Add all ingredients for the caramel to a pot and gently melt them over low heat.